Byont-Ventures/hackathon/frontend/README.md

 If you paste a contract address in the top right search bar on Etherscan, you will land on the smart contract page, and you will be able to see all kinds of data and even interact with the smart contract by connecting your wallet.

-This is how we got the ABI for the Bored Ape Yacht Club smart contract.
+Below, we will show how we got the ABI for the Bored Ape Yacht Club smart contract.

 - Go to [Bored Ape Yacht Club on Etherscan](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d);
 - Click on `Contract`;
 - At the `Contract ABI` section below, on the right, click on `Copy ABI to clipboard`;
 - Create a new file called `BAYCAbi.ts`, and paste the ABI there;
-- At the bottom, use const assertion (`as const`) to make the ABI readonly.
-This is so we can infer types from the ABI.
+- At the bottom, use const assertion (`as const`) to make the ABI read-only so we can infer types from the ABI.

-Now it's up to you to implement [Wagmi with the Goerli network](https://wagmi.sh/core/getting-started), and update the challenge 3 page.
+Now it's up to you to implement [Wagmi with the Goerli network](https://wagmi.sh/core/getting-started) and update the challenge 3 page.

-> **Note**: The contract address for BAYC is `0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D`
+> **Note**: The contract address for BAYC is `0xBC4CA0EdA7647A8aB7C2061c2E118A18a936f13D`.

 ## Challenge 4 - Displaying NFTs 🎨